ahamlinman/hypcast/README.md

 the container access to your TV tuner devices using Docker's `--device` option (e.g. `--device=/dev/dvb`).

+## A Note About Dependencies...

+Due to my never-ending quest to optimize the Hypcast build process in interesting (but ultimately pointless and stupid) ways, there is a unique strategy for managing dependencies:

+* Packages required at runtime are saved under `dependencies` in package.json.
+  This includes things like Express (that are useful only on the server) and Machina (which is used by both the server *and* client).
+These packages will be available in the Hypcast Docker image.
+* Packages required only during build time are saved under `devDependencies`.
+  This includes things like Babel and Bootstrap, that either help produce the final JavaScript output or are bundled into it.
+These packages are cleaned up during the Docker image build, and so are not in the final image.
+* Packages that are not run during the build process, but that may be run at other times, are saved under `optionalDependencies`.
+This includes things like ESLint.
+These packages are never even installed during the Docker build process.

 ## Additional Questions

 You can view the most up-to-date methods for contacting me at